Croatia Itinerary For 2 Weeks: Perfect 14-Day Route For First-Timers

 Split, Croatia Old Town

 Not only are there incredible historical and cultural sights in Split, but the nature surrounding it is also unique.
 Make a one-day trip to the river Cetina in Omiš or visit the Mosor Observatory in the hinterland of Split.
-You’ll feel like you’ve traveled in time to the ancient Rome.
+You’ll feel like you’ve traveled in time to ancient Rome.

 Best Beaches In The Mediterranean - Banje Beach, Croatia